pdfmm/pdfmm/CODING-STYLE.md

-## Codying style
+## Coding style

-Codying style in pdfmm follows the following general rules:
+Coding style in pdfmm follows the following general rules:
 - Visual Studio formatting convetions (see for example [C# convetions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions), where they apply for all C based languages;
 - Capitalized case for **public** ```MethodNames()```;
 - Camel case for variables, parameters and fields (example ```variableName```);